MarkBJohnsAdmin/design_doc/readMe.md

 > Offensive and Flexible.
 Like Ghosts, these types excel at disrupting enemy teams with status ailments and other debuffs, but unlike Ghosts, Dark types get their hands dirty.
 These types are pure offense, hitting opponents hard causing all sorts of debuffs as they do, but they need to be utilized carefully, as there are good answers to them, and they won't last long after running into those answers.

-+ Strengths - added priority to all status inflicting moves, all moves with a chance for secondary effects have that effect increased
++ Strengths - added priority to all status inflicting moves, all moves with a chance for secondary effects have that chance increased
 + Cons - all stats reduced in "Luminous" aura, all Dark type strengths neutralized

 Strong Against: ---